-The strength chosen is prescribed by doctors depending upon the patient and the extent and severity of the condition.
+The strength chosen is prescribed by doctors depending upon the individual and the extent and severity of their condition.

 The risk of side effects runs parallel with the strength of the steroid and the duration of therapy.
 The face, genitals and skin fold areas will absorb more steroids than other areas.
 If you use a steroid under a bandage (making it occlusive) or via a plaster it will also have the same effect.
 Side effects on the skin may be apparent within two weeks of use.

 Potent and very potent steroids should be carefully monitored and limited to a few weeks of use, after which a milder steroid should be substituted if possible.